 Saturn: The Stern Master Of Karma And The Gatekeeper Of Liberation

-Saturn is a malefic planet of melancholy, tragedy, evil, and negative circumstances, but at the same time, it brings wisdom with experience, occult and mystical knowledge, a hard-working quality along with patience, persistence, and determination through which great success is assured.
+Saturn is a malefic planet of melancholy, tragedy, evil, and negative circumstances, but at the same time, it brings wisdom with experience, occult and mystical knowledge, and a hard-working quality along with patience, persistence, and determination through which great success is assured.

 In Vedic lore, it is called Shani, who is primarily known as the Lord of Karma (deeds) and justice.
 He is believed to deliver results to individuals based on their thoughts, speech, and actions throughout their lives.
 He rewards those who do good and punishes those who engage in negative deeds.